Visual & Performing Arts Department

 Arts & Visual Culture, B.A.

-Arts and visual culture majors at Stonehill concentrate in one of three areas: Arts Administration, Studio Arts or Visual Studies.
+Arts and visual culture majors at Stonehill concentrate in one of two areas: Arts Administration, Studio Arts or Visual Studies.

 Stonehill's Arts & Visual Culture major with a concentration in Studio Arts offers students strong fundamental training in a nurturing environment where they will be exposed to a rich array of conceptual and formal approaches to artmaking.